Meet the Greenburgh Nature Center Team

 Dana has been with the Nature Center since 2019 and is currently a Naturalist Educator and Volunteer Coordinator.
 Dana holds a BS in Wildlife Conservation at the University of Delaware and is pursuing her MS in Environmental Science at Pace University.
 She loves teaching kindergarten programs and in her free time Dana enjoys baking, watercolor painting, and studying leatherback turtles in the Caribbean.

-Nora is the newest member of the Marketing Department and comes to the Nature Center with a background in journalism and social media management.
+Nora comes to the Nature Center with a background in journalism and social media management.
 Her favorite part of working for the Nature Center is collaborating with staff and ideating for new events.
 Nora is passionate about sustainability and wellness and her interests include interior design, traveling, sci fi novels and trips to the beach.
-Her favorite Nature Center animal is Willow!
+Her favorite Nature Center animal is Willow.

 Melanie has been part of the Nature Center staff since 2018 and is currently one of our Sustainability Educators.
 Melanie attended Tulane University where she earned her BA in Environmental Studies with a minor in Public Health.
 Melanie’s favorite things at the Nature Center are our Garden Grown Scholars program and our organic garden.
 In her free time, Melanie enjoys cooking, gardening, hiking, watching Bravo and swimming in the ocean.